underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 ```

 [^multiple-inheritance]:
-`String` has a bunch of other types
+`String` also has a bunch of other types
 like `Serializable` and `Comparable`
 but let's ignore those for now.